PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `layout.add_concat_const_suffix_nhwc`; all five production positions call the transactional runner and the lowerer compatibility wrapper remains available.

-The adjacent dual-Mul/Concat round-trip rule remains in the central lowerer pending mechanical extraction.
+The adjacent dual-Mul/Concat round-trip rule is mechanically owned by `passes/dual_mul_concat_layout.py`.
 Its dedicated compact corpus fixes a shared NHWC-to-NCHW data adapter, two Mul branches, channel Concat, inverse output adapter, downstream consumer, and copy-on-write for an NCHW constant shared outside the island.
 Whole-ModelIR no-op cases cover adapter/Mul/Concat fan-out, public intermediate/post outputs, both invalid permutations, invalid Concat axis, missing constant data, and branches that do not share the adapted input.
+The extracted implementation is AST-identical to checkpoint `82d8777`;
+the lowerer retains a compatibility wrapper and all six raw production calls until indexed migration.

 The same family module mechanically owns the adjacent post-Add variant, where the two Mul outputs cross inverse adapters before their downstream NHWC Add and